ankur-gupta/async/docs/suspendables/buying-a-plane-ticket.md

 query each vendor to get the ticket price so as to find the cheapest ticket.

 This classic example is often used to demonstrate the need for asynchronous programming itself.
-We will use this example to also demonstrate the need for implicit control transfer suspendables.

 ## The need for asynchronous programming
 ### Serial & synchronous